China, Taiwan agree to open offices after historic talks

 "We meet under great attention and expectations and bear great responsibilities," Zhang said.

-Xinhua later reported that the two sides agreed to set up representative offices "as early as possible" for the two semi-official organizations which deal with ties between the two.
+Xinhua later reported that the two sides agreed to set up representative offices "as soon as possible" for the two semi-official organisations which deal with ties between the two.

 Taiwan and China also agreed to deepen economic ties and "appropriately deal with" issues on medical care for students in either place.